pastoriomarco/isaac_ros_custom_bringup/isaac_ros_4/README.md

 This folder contains a custom Isaac ROS CLI image layer (`Dockerfile.isaac_manipulation`) and helper scripts to install the packages and perception models needed by the Isaac Manipulation tutorials (Isaac Sim).

+## Prerequisites

+This README assumes your host is already set up with Isaac ROS CLI and GPU-enabled Docker as described in the Isaac ROS *Developer Environment Setup* docs, including:

+- `pip install termcolor --break-system-packages`
+- `sudo apt-get install isaac-ros-cli` and `sudo isaac-ros init docker`
+- Docker installed and NVIDIA Container Toolkit configured for Docker (for GPU access)

 ## What this layer does

 - Installs `ros-jazzy-isaac-manipulator-bringup` and the core Isaac ROS packages used by the manipulation